Rick Strahl's Weblog

 dotnet tool install -g --prerelease sign

-The tool is currently in pre-release so the --prerelease switch is not optional or the package won't be found.
+The tool is currently in pre-release so the --prerelease switch is not optional - otherwise the package won't be found.
 You can also install locally into your project by omitting the -g switch which creates a fixed local copy instead of a global instance installed in the shared tools location.

 Using Sign Code Artifact Signing

-With all this in place you can now use the Sign command to sign your binaries.
+With all this in place you can now use the Sign command from the command line to sign your binaries.
 Specifically you'll use:

 Note that although there's a trusted-signing option, it's now deprecated and you should use artifact-signing instead.